COMP2150-24s1/level-design-assessment-ProdigiousKaz/README.md

 ![5](DocImages/5.png)

-At the start, the player starts in the very left corner of room 1 and there are hearts which represents a player’s health as shown by the blue arrows on the top left, there are also 3 empty key slots on the top right of the screen as shown by the blue arrow on the right.
+At the beginnin, the player starts in the very left corner of room 1 and there are hearts which represents a player’s health as shown by the blue arrows on the top left, there are also 3 empty key slots on the top right of the screen as shown by the blue arrow on the right.

 ![4](DocImages/4.png)